eth-cscs/abcpy-models/Network/SpreadingProcessNetwork/ReadMe.md

 # Spreading Process on Network

-This folder contains models (Simple and Complex Contagion) and summary statistics, distance, Kernel, prior, infernce schemes to perform the Bayesian inference of the spreading processe parameters and the seed node.
+This folder contains models (Simple and Complex Contagion) and summary statistics, distance, Kernel, prior, inference schemes to perform the Bayesian inference of the spreading process parameters and the seed node.
 Further we also include some codes to compute Bayes Estimate, visualize posterior distribution etc.